DanOvando/marlin/README.md

 ## Evaluating MPAs

-Now let’s compare the effect of an MPA on two species

-sharks live nearshore
+Now let’s compare the effect of an MPA on two species: a shark population and a yellowfin tuna population.
+In one simulation, the sharks and the tuna will share the same habitat.
+In the second, the tunas life onshore, but the sharks live further offshore.
+In both, we will design an MPA based on the distribution of tunas.

 ``` r
 library(marlin)